Colorado Overnight Camp Summer Prep

 Required Forms

-All Colorado campers must have a Sky Ranch Colorado-specific Physical Form and Certificate of Immunization that is signed by a doctor.
+All Colorado campers must have a Sky Ranch Colorado-specific Physical Form and a Certificate of Immunization signed by a doctor.
 Upload them under the "Forms" tab on your camper's registration.
 Most smartphones have a scan function to make this process easier (check out the tutorials for iPhones and Androids).
 A general school or athletic physical form will not be accepted.

 On-Site Nurse